On multifold packings of radius-1 balls in Hamming graphs: Introduction

 \section{Introduction}

 It is well known that the error-correcting codes in Hamming spaces can be treated as packings of balls of fixed radius $r$.
 The balls in such packing do not intersect, every vertex of the space belongs to at most one of the balls, and this allows to correct an error of weight at most $r$ if we know that the transmitted information was represented by a codeword.
 One of the main problems in the area is to find the maximum number of balls in such packings, given the ball radius and the parameters of the metric space (for Hamming spaces, the alphabet size $q$ and the word length $n$).
 We consider the generalization of this problem to the so-called $\lambda$-fold packings.
 For such packing, every vertex of the space belongs to at most $\lambda$ balls of the packing.
-Theoretically, multifold packings can also be used in information transmission.
-For example, in the case of two-fold packing, if an error of weight at most $r$ occurred, then the receiver cannot uniquely determine the transmitted codeword; however, he has only two choices, and in the case of wrong choice, the transmitter can correct his choice by sending only one bit (such scheme implies that the channel has a noiseless feedback, so the transmitter can track what the receiver get; such channels can naturally occur in practice and have been already considered in the literature, see e.g. \cite{Lebedev:2016}).
-One of the main advantages of two-fold (or $\lambda$-fold, in general) packings is that the cardinality of such a packing can be essentially larger than twice the cardinality of the largest one-fold packing in the same space.
+In coding theory, the corresponding codes are known as list decodable codes (for a good survey in the topic, see the introduction in~\cite{Elias:91}) and can also be used in information transmission, for example, in channels with noiseless feedback, see~\cite{Ahlswede:73}.
+One of the main advantages of $\lambda$-fold packings is that the cardinality of such a packing can be essentially larger than $\lambda$ times the cardinality of the largest one-fold packing in the same space.
 In the current paper, we prove several bounds on the size of $\lambda$-fold packings of radius-$1$ balls in binary and $q$-ary Hamming schemes and consider properties of some special two-fold packings. \thefootnote{*}

 The \emph{Hamming distance} $\mathrm{d_H}(x,y)$ between two words $x$ and $y$ of the same length is the number of coordinates in which $x$ and $y$ differ.
 The \emph{Hamming graph} (if $q=2$, the \emph{$n$-cube}) $H(n,q)$ is a graph whose vertices are the words of length $n$ over the $q$-ary alphabet $\{0,\ldots,q-1\}$, two words being adjacent if and only if they differ in exactly one position.
 The \emph{weight} $\wt(x)$ of a word $x$ is the number of nonzeros in $x$.
+The \emph{halved $n$-cube} $\HH{n}$ is a graph whose vertices are the even-weight (or odd-weight) binary $n$-words, two words being adjacent if and only if they differ in exactly two positions.
+Two vertex sets of $H(n,q)$ are called \emph{equivalent} if some isomorphism of $H(n,q)$ sends one of the sets to the other.